-The establishment of the Center enrolled to an important direction of academic politics of SNSPA, to promote the regional studies, in order to facilitate the knowledge of political realities in various geographical areas.
-The Center for Israeli Studies (CIS) at the National University of Political Science and Public Administration (SNSPA) aims to advance the knowledge and to provide a rigorous academic perspective on issues pertaining to the Israeli government, politics and society.
-CIS was created in order to provide a more nuanced analysis and an academic alternative to the journalistic or one-sided approaches.
+The Centre is committed to promoting regional studies in order to facilitate the knowledge of political realities in various geographical areas.
+Similarly, it aims at advancing the knowledge and providing a rigorous academic perspective on issues pertaining to the Israeli government, politics, and society.
+The Centre was created in order to provide deeper analysis and an academic alternative to the journalistic or one-sided approaches.

-Also, one of the principles of CIS is to distance itself from politicized or propagandistic positions.
-The need for such a center is motivated by the necessity to analyse diverse perspectives of Israel.
+In this context, it must be mentioned that one of the principles of the Centre is to distance itself from politicized positions.
+The need for such an approach is motivated by the necessity to analyze diverse perspectives of Israel.

-Although we have recently witnessed the emergence of Romanian research centres and graduate programs of regional studies that satisfy the student’s interest in scrutinizing different areas of the world, until recently there has been no center for Israeli studies.
+Although we have recently witnessed the emergence of Romanian research centers and graduate programs of regional studies that satisfy students' interest in understanding different areas of the world, a center of Israeli Studies was only recently founded.
 The importance of such a center lies in the fact that Israel is situated in one of the most significant and complex regions of the world and has unique socio-political traits.
-Without understanding these traits, we cannot have a complete image of the Middle East.
-The activity of the center will focus on the analysis of Zionism, as movement and national ideology, and on a thorough analysis of Israel’s political, economic and social relations.
+The activity of the center will focus on the analysis of Zionism, as a movement and national ideology, and on a thorough analysis of Israel’s political, economic, and social relations.